JAEOStudios/HeadsOfState/README.md

-# HeadsOfState
+# State of the Union
-The Heads of State Game
+The State of the Union Game